NativeScript/NativeScript-NEXT-Workshop/README.md

 Tags: TelerikNEXT, NativeScript, {N}, JavaScript, CSS3, iOS, Android

-# Prerequisites
+# Pre-Requisites

 Throughout the workshop we will be working in the [Telerik Platform](http://platform.telerik.com).
-While the Telerik Platform supports both a web based IDE and the CLI, we will only be working in the Web Editors (aka: AppBuilder).
+While the Telerik Platform supports both a web based IDE and the CLI, we will only be working in the Web editor, AppBuilder.
 From there, you can easily build and deploy the application to either the {N}  app or if you have a device with a developer account, then directly to your device.

 ## Required